US lifts COVID-19 test requirement for international travel

 “I’m glad CDC suspended the burdensome coronavirus testing requirement for international travelers, and I’ll continue to do all I can to support the strong recovery of our hospitality industry,” Sen. Catherine Cortez Masto, D-Nev., said in a statement.

-The requirement for a negative COVID-19 test before flying to the U.S. dates to January 2021.
-It is the most visible remaining U.S. travel restriction of the pandemic era.
+The requirement for a negative COVID-19 test before flying to the U.S. dates to January 2021 and is the most visible remaining U.S. travel restriction of the pandemic era.

 In April, a federal judge in Florida struck down a requirement that passengers wear masks on planes and public transportation, saying that the CDC had exceeded its authority.
 The Biden administration is appealing that ruling, saying it aims to protect the CDC’s ability to respond to future health emergencies.